 Required Text: Andrews, Jean.
 A+ Guide to Managing & Maintaining Your PC, Thompson Course Technology, 8th Ed.
 2014.

 Supplies: At least a couple of Floppy Disks.
-A flash drive is also recommended.
+A couple of flash drives are also recommended.

 This course covers concepts of repair service, and upgrade of computers and peripherals in preparation for industry certification.Course Objectives: